ilCat/pdf-helper/README.md

 * Start the Python app container with all dependencies installed

 ### How to run the application
+0. Create a '.env' file using the '.env.example' content plus your OLLAMA_API_KEY
 1. Build and run containers
 ```bash
 docker-compose up --build -d